MeteorLyon/meteor-boilerplate/app/README.md

     npm test
     open your browser to the required url (localhost:3000)

+If you need to load fixtures in your test you can store those fixtures in : tools/tests or in packages/yourPackage/fixtures/ Then you have to add them in the settings.tests.json in the tests.files node.
+Then just load them like this in your test :

+    var fs = Npm.require('fs'),
+        fixtures = fs.readFileSync(Meteor.settings.tests.root + Meteor.settings.tests.files.yourNode).toString();

 ##Deployment
 For demos and beta : set a deploy name in the package.js and run npm run-script deploy command.